MadhanKumar623/tempDataLogger/README.md

 I have done this in Wokwi simulation, so I have attached the diagram.json file also in the project folder, so you can execute this project in the wokwi simulation or else in the real time hardware also.

+In this single project you can get the driver code for I2C,ADC,UART,RTC,LCD e.t.c.

 My simulation link https://wokwi.com/projects/390701463449896961

 Thank you.